Jahia/widen-asset-picker/README.md

 `wdennt:widenReference` extends 3 supertypes :
 1. `jnt:content` : the node type is a content node type
-1. `jmix:multimediaContent` : the node type will appear in the *Content:Multimedia* menu entry (see image above)
+1. `jmix:multimediaContent` : the node type appears in the *Content:Multimedia* menu entry (see image above)
-1. `jmix:nodeReference` : the node is like a *wrapper* used to reference a subset of mutlimedia nodes. this mixin provide a default attribute `j:node` uses to store the path of the node in reference.
+1. `jmix:nodeReference` : the node is like a *wrapper* used to reference a subset of mutlimedia nodes. this mixin provides a default attribute `j:node` used to store the path of the referenced node.

-The property `j:node` is overwritten to use a custom picker named [widenPicker](#widen-picker) and restrict the allowed node type to be picked to node types that extends `wdenmix:widenAsset`.
+The property `j:node` is overwritten to use a custom picker named [widenPicker](#widen-picker) and restrict the allowed node type to be picked to node type that extends `wdenmix:widenAsset`.

 ###### Mixins
 ###### wdenmix:widenAsset
-The mixin `wdenmix:widenAsset` is used to map the commons JSON properties return by the Widen API.
+The mixin `wdenmix:widenAsset` defines jcr properties used to map the JSON properties shared by all nodes.
-As, these properties are common to all assets return by widen, each jContent node type must be extends this mixin.
+These JSON properties are common to all assets return by widen, also each jContent node type must extend this mixin.

 **Note :** the mapping process is covered later in section [Widen Provider](#widen-provider).